Thank You For Choosing Lost Saturn Keys Replacement For All Your Saturn Car, Fob, “Push to Start” Remotes Keys and Ignition Problems.

 Fob car key – Fob remote “push to start” car key: Usually looks like some sort of remote.
 This fob car key has a chip and therefore will need to be programmed.

-The next image is of a Dodge key that has a transponder chip in it and therefore NEEDS to be coded.
+The next image is of a Saturn key that has a transponder chip in it and therefore NEEDS to be coded.
 The chip is located inside the cover at the top.

-The next image is of a Dodge key that doesn’t contain a chip and therefore DOES NOT NEED to be coded.
+The next image is of a Saturn key that doesn’t contain a chip and therefore DOES NOT NEED to be coded.
 It’s a simple metal key.

 Q: I lost my 2011 fob car key, and have no spare.
 I need to know how long does it take and do you make replacement Saturn keys on site?